sargef/course-backend/README.md

-Check out your frontend app and try to sign up and create courses Remember to att at http address for images from online
+Check out your frontend app and try to sign up and create courses Remember to only add web addresses for images hosted online such as 'https://image.png'

-Any errors and cd back to your root folder and run 'heroku logs --tail' to check your terminal output of any errors
+Any errors just cd back to your root folder and run 'heroku logs --tail' to check your terminal output of any errors.
+It is usually pretty helpfull to help fix any bugs or gives you an idea on what to google for a solution.